jerryscript-project/iotjs/docs/api/IoT.js-API-Process.md

 The `process.exit()` method call will force the process to exit as quickly as possible, ignoring if there is any asynchronous operations still pending.

-In most situations, it is not necessary to explcitly call `process.exit()`.
+In most situations, it is not necessary to explicitly call `process.exit()`.
 The IoT.js will exit on its own if there is no additional work pending in the event loop.
 The `process.exitCode` property can be set to exit code when the process exits gracefully.